 A great read for younger and older learners, this book deals with bullying and its connection with tattling.

 Humorous plus educational, this tale about tattling addresses a serious topic while also entertaining its readers and listeners.

 5. The Berenstain Bears Learn About Strangers (Stan Berenstain)

-Though not completely a book about tattling, this read aloud clearly touches upon the issue of when it’s appropriate for a child to tell a grown-up about an incident.
+This read-aloud highlights the issue of when it’s appropriate for a student to tell a grown-up about an incident.

 6. Classroom Chaos (Sue Bentley)